janjongboom/apializer/README.md

-# Scrapey - APIify any website
+# Api'alizer - APIify any website

-Scrapey is a service that allows to make a consumable API out of any HTTP interface.
+Api'alizer is a service that allows to make a consumable API out of any HTTP interface.
 It works with transformation files written in jQuery that translate an HTML page into a JSON object, while keeping full compatibility with the underlying HTTP interface.
 That means that POSTs; cookies; and multi-page interactions will still work as expected.

 * Transform HTML to JSON
 * Write in javascript, coffeescript, etc. with jQuery support